Hurricane Michael: United States

 Roughly 375,000 people across 22 Florida counties in the Florida Panhandle and north-central Florida were under orders or recommendations to evacuate.
 Mandatory evacuation orders were issued for parts of several Florida counties, including communities such as Panama City Beach and covering over 180,000 residents.
 A survey of 1,523 people in Alabama, Georgia, and Florida later found that 61 percent of survey respondents did not evacuate, and that 80 percent of respondents underestimated the hurricane or the potential scope of its effects.
-The Florida National Guard had 500 of its members activated, with another 5,000 members placed on standby.
+On October 7, 2018, Florida governor Rick Scott declared a state of emergency and activated 500 members of the Florida National Guard, with another 5,000 members placed on standby.
 Non-mission essential personnel and aircraft were evacuated from Tyndall Air Force Base; aircraft were also moved out of Hurlburt Field and Eglin Air Force Base.
 Schools closed their campuses during the hurricane's passage, including Florida A&M University, Florida State University, and Tallahassee Community College.
-The Apalachicola National Forest closed for safety reasons.
+The Apalachicola National Forest and Congaree National Park closed for safety reasons.
 Energy companies paused offshore oil production equivalent to about 324,190 barrels per day, accounting for around a fifth of oil production in the Gulf of Mexico.
 Offshore natural gas extraction was also halted, accounting for about 284 million ft3 (8 million m3) of natural gas per day.
 Staff on thirteen offshore platforms were evacuated.

 Georgia Governor Nathan Deal declared a state of emergency for 92 counties in the southern and central portions of the state on October 9.
 Several colleges and universities in south Georgia were to close for a few days.
 Atlanta Motor Speedway opened their campgrounds free of charge to evacuees of Hurricane Michael.

 375,000 people were asked to evacuate as the storm strengthened, with sustained winds of 150 mph and storm surge up to 14 ft expected.
 Emergency Preparedness organizations like Direct Relief provided emergency medical packs throughout ten health facilities that were in Michael's path.